-Drive from Grand Junction into Ouray, Colorado on a clear day and you’ll be rewarded with the impressive sight of Mount Sneffles at 14,150 feet.
-As you pass Uncompahgre National Forest and approach the imposing San Juan Mountain Range, it’s a reminder that the journey really is part of the destination, especially when you’re heading to Ouray.
+Drive from Grand Junction into Ouray, Colorado on a clear day and you’ll be rewarded with the impressive sight of Mount Sneffles, which stands grandly at 14,150 feet.
+As you pass Uncompahgre National Forest and approach the stunning San Juan Mountain Range, it’s a reminder that the journey really is part of the destination, especially when you’re heading to Ouray, Colorado.

-Because Ouray doesn’t have a ski resort directly linked to the town, it’s delightfully and peacefully charming.
+Because this southwest Colorado town doesn’t have a ski resort, it is delightfully peaceful.
 Visitors take to the trails, rivers, and waterfalls of the surrounding Uncompahgre National Forest; when the day is done, they crowd the halls of the Ouray Brewery or Mr. Grumpy Pants Bar.
 There’s a feeling here that everybody knows everybody and if you were to get stuck on a trail, someone would surely help you out.

 Climb, Hike, Camp, and More in Ouray, Colorado